UPC/ravada/docs/docs/advanced_settings.rst

 Specific storages for bases and clones can be defined.
 This way you can use small and fast disk drives for bases and big but slower disks for clones.

+..
+Warning:: If you set base and clone storages here, the default storage setting is ignored.

 Add and define the storage pools as described in the `add kvm storage pool <add_kvm_storage_pool.html>`__ manual.
 Then change the values in the database directly.